Glossary of Terms

 - Non-MT0 : Indicates that a seed product has not been tested for Lettuce Mosaic Virus.
 All items not tested have an "N" included with the part number.

 - Open-Pollinated (OP) : A non-hybrid variety; one that can reproduce itself in kind, demonstrating relatively stable traits from one generation to the next.

-- Parthenocarpic : Plant flowers are able to set fruit without pollination.
+- Parthenocarpic : In flowering plants, the female flowers are able to set fruit without pollination from male flowers.

 - Pelleting : Improves the shape, size, and uniformity of raw seeds for more accurate sowing by hand and machine.
 The pellets are made of clay-based, inert materials which don't harm the seeds or soil.
 As the pellets absorb moisture they dissolve, allowing immediate access to oxygen for fast, uniform seedling emergence.
 All pelleted products have a "P" included with the part number.